jomccall/Species-Diversity-in-Tennessee/README.md

 This information all came in string datatype format in a column for each: Type, Category, Global Rank, State Rank, and Federal Rank.
 At this point I decided to branch my analysis off in a couple ways so that I could clean the data efficiently.

 First, I left the data as it was regarding the category columns, and used the Matplotlib package to create simple bar graphs illustrating the breakout of the different data categories.
+I did this by creating a list with counts (using the collections package) of string occurrences in each column in question.
+From there I converted each of these into their own respective dataframes in order to generate charts.

+Second, I tested each row in each respective column to see if it did or did not contain each string option (for example, G1 - G5 for the global ranks).
+This generated a new column, a Boolean datatype, which I then converted back into an integer (1 or 0).
+This format allowed me to generate multiple choropleth maps where I summed occurrences of each former string in each column and grouped them by watersheds or counties.
+This allows the viewer to see where concentrations of different types, categories, and ranks of species are located in the state.

+Additionally, I used the Boolean formatted data to create interactive maps with Folium, so that the viewer can zoom in and out, see relative geographical features such as cities (watersheds can be hard to relatively comprehend boundaries of since most of us are not used to thinking of the state this way), and to appreciate a tooltip displaying other information that may not be available via polygon boundaries or a choropleth layer.

 ## The Findings